Ragmaanir/microtest/README.md

 - Write real tests for Microtest (uses JSON report to check for correct test output).
 Now tests are green.
 - JSON reporter
 - SummaryRepoter
-- Continuous Integration with travis
+- Continuous Integration with Travis
+- focus

 ## TODO

 - crtl+c to halt tests
 - fail fast
 - Number of assertions
-- focus
 - Alternatives to nesting?
 (Use separate describe blocks)
 - Group tests and specify hooks and helper methods for the group only
 - save results to file and compare current results to last results, including timings